Khaled (musician): Personal life

-On 12 January 1995, Khaled married 27 year old Samira Diabi.
+On 12 January 1995, Khaled married 27-year-old Samira Diabi in France.
 Together, they have four daughters and one son.

 In 1997, his wife filed a complaint against him for domestic violence, before retracting the complaint.

 In 1998, the biography Khaled: Derrière le sourire (French for "Khaled: Behind the Smile") was published, which recounted his life.

 Khaled has an illegitimate son with whom he has no contact.
 Before a court appearance in 2001, he denied being the father of the child, continuing to claim that he had been "deceived".
 On the 7 May 2001, Khaled was sentenced by the Nanterre criminal court to a two-month suspended prison sentence for "family desertion".
 His move to Luxembourg in 2008, where he has been residing ever since, has reportedly been motivated by these charges.

 He was awarded Moroccan citizenship in August 2013, which, according to him and his wife, he did not ask for but accepted because he felt he could not refuse.

 Discography

-This discography does not include a number of albums released on cassette in Algeria early in his career, and several bootleg/unofficial albums.
+This discography does not include a number of albums released on cassette early in his career, and several bootleg/unofficial albums.